puyaalexxx/devhunters-fw/README.md

    Inside this folder, you will create php files or folders with the custom fields.
 The folders should match the post types where you enabled the VB from `"vb-register-on-post-types" => ["cpt1", "cpt2"]` setting.
 Inside these folders you can add the modules files that will be available only inside that post type.
-You can add modules PHP files inside the `vb` folder and these modules will be available across all post types where you enabled the VB.
+You can also add modules PHP files inside the `vb` folder and these modules will be available across all post types where you enabled the VB.
    The modules files can have any names.